 How serious was this?
-Aaron had two sons, Nadab and Abihu.
+Aaron had two sons Nadab and Abihu.
 But they did not listen and offered incense in their own manner (Leviticus 10:1-3).
 The Scriptures are not clear why they did this, but the result was clearly written - "So fire went out from the Lord and devoured them, and they died before the Lord."

-This was not an unjust punishment but rather the consequence of not listening to God's rules.
-God's teaching to His people was to prepare and be humble and obedient, because through these actions, Aaron and his family would have been purified and sanctified.
+This was not an unjust punishment but rather the consequence of not following God's rules.
+God's teaching to His people was to be prepared, be humble, and obedient because through these actions, Aaron and his family would have been purified and sanctified.
 In their disobedience, they entered the sacred space in an unholy and unprepared manner.
-God's warning (similar to the Garden of Eden) was not that He would kill them, but that they would die.
-This is exactly what happened!
+God's warning (like the Garden of Eden) was not that He would kill them, but that they would die.
+And this is exactly what happened!
 This is the fear and trembling with which we approach God's Holiness.
-It is not because we fear a God who is unloving and angry.
-Our worthiness and readiness to be before God is very important.
+It is not because we fear a God who is unloving and angry, but because our worthiness and readiness to stand before God are very important.